linera-io/linera-protocol/CLI.md

 ###### **Arguments:**

 * `<ACCOUNT>` — The account to read, written as `CHAIN-ID:OWNER` or simply `CHAIN-ID` for the chain balance.
-By defaults, we read the chain balance of the default chain in the wallet
+By default, we read the chain balance of the default chain in the wallet